uptonking/note4yaoo/thread-pieces.md

 - ##

+- ## Motivation doesn't last.
+Neither does inspiration.
+- There are only two solutions to this problem:
+  - We can capture those rare moments and use them to solve hard problems.
+  - Or we can focus on habits, which will minimize the mental effort to get the important things done.

 - ## TIL Webpack v5.20.0 added `output.clean` to auto clean the output directory before emit

 - ## Underrated way to learn something: try building a toy version of it.
 You both learn a little bit about the problem and get better at extracting the essence of something complex.